 Residency: Must be a legal resident of North Dakota and a resident in the precinct for 30 days preceding the election

 ID Requirements: There are no ID requirements necessary to register (except if you are registering for absentee or by mail voting) since North Dakota does not have voters register before Election Day.
 However, you must bring ID in order to vote.
-Acceptable forms of identification must include a street address (PO Boxes do not establish residency):
+Acceptable forms of identification must include Name, Current North Dakota Residential Address, and Date of Birth.
+Acceptable Forms of Identification.

 OBTAINING A VOTER REGISTRATION FORM